 Your answer to this question should help you demonstrate your passion for the field of financial analysis, and your understanding of it.
-Try to narrate the details, such as why you analyzed the data, what your goal was, how you did proceed to achieve it, things you learned along the way, etc.
+Try to narrate the details, such as why you analyzed the data, the goals you had, how you did proceed to achieve them, things you learned along the way, etc.

 What methodology do you use in your analysis?

 Another question that borders the technical aspects of this job.
 Unless you speak with an HR generalist, you should use terminology, you should show them that you know how to do the job, and that you follow a certain way of analyzing data.